antonio-decaro/SIGMo/README.md

 - `core` Evaluates the SIGMo's filtering strategy and its performance.
 - `diameter` Groups query graphs by diameter and runs experiments per group;
 - `dataset-scale` Assesses single-node scalability by varying dataset size;
-- `gpu-metrics` Collects GPU performance metrics (requires NVIDIA NCU and DCGMI tools).
+- `gpu-metrics` Collects GPU performance metrics (requires NVIDIA NCU and DCGM tools).

 You can also run a single experiment or a subset by sepcifying the desired components with `-e`.
 For example: `-e=core,diameter`.